HOW A CAVEAT LOAN CAN HELP YOU OVERCOME A SHORT-TERM CASH FLOW CRUNCH

 In Australia, caveat loans are a fast source of short-term funds that are commonly used to manage the cash flow between the sale and purchase of a property.
 If you have sold a property and need to pay for another, but settlement timing doesn’t match up, a caveat loan can be a great short-term solution.

 In addition, caveat loans can be used to complete renovations or residential development projects.
-Funds required for construction can be sourced with a caveat on the property, which will be released once the property is finished and sold.
+Caveat loans can help raise funds required for construction, with a caveat on the property, which will be released once the property is finished and sold.

 Caveat loans are commonly used as a short-term option for business owners who need a fast cash flow injection, regardless of credit history.
 For example, you own a business and you: